2015 Research Scholars Program Competition – NOW OPEN!

 This three day program focuses on “omics” technologies and how they have impacted our understanding of urologic disease.
 The 2014 Special Invited Lecturers Include: Haifan Lin, PhD the Leland W.K.
 Chung Lecturer and Ian Thompson, MD, the AUA Lecturer.
 Plenary Sessions Include: Omics: Drivers from Bench to Bedside; Emerging Transcriptomics and Novel Pathways; Models and Disparities in Urologic Diseases; Molecular Markers and Targets for Urologic Diseases and Emerging Treatment Strategies for Advanced Urologic Cancer.
 Earn 17.75 CME Credits.

 View the Program and Register Now at www.SBUR.org.
 The early bird registration deadline is October 10, 2014!

 AUA Annual Census

 We are counting on you to make a difference!
 Approved by the AUA Board of Directors, the AUA Annual Census will – for the first time – explore the profession of urology from multiple angles in one systematically designed survey by collecting data from urologists and other providers throughout the world.
 Data collected will be used to fill knowledge gaps around urology workforce, practice, outcomes and value.
 Most importantly, census data will be used for lobbying and advocacy activity on behalf of the specialty.
 Census data will also be published in an annual publication, The State of Urological Workforce and Practice.
-COMPLETE YOUR AUA CENSUS WHILE AT AUA2014 AND RECEIVE A SPECIALLY DESIGNED AUA T-SHIRT!
+Visit www.AUAnet.org/Census to learn more!
+Your participation will demonstrate a stronger urology profession.